 Professor of Law

-Professor Brigham Daniels has expertise in environmental law, property law, and natural resources law.
-He has received several teaching awards.
-Prior to joining the J. Reuben Clark Law School he taught as an assistant professor at the University of Houston Law Center and as a lecturing fellow at Duke Law School.
+Prior to joining BYU Law, he taught as an assistant professor at the University of Houston Law Center and as a lecturing fellow at Duke Law School.

 - Environmental Law